recalibratedsystems/element-web/docs/config.md

 Some settings additionally support being specified at the config level to affect the user experience of your Element Web instance.
 As of writing those settings are not fully documented, however a few are:

-1. `default_federate`: When `true` (default), rooms will be marked as "federatable" during creation.
-Typically this setting shouldn't be used as the federation capabilities of a room **cannot** be changed after the room is created.
 2. `default_country_code`: An optional ISO 3166 alpha2 country code (eg: `GB`, the default) to use when showing phone number inputs.
 3. `room_directory`: Optionally defines how the room directory component behaves.
 Currently only a single property, `servers`